 Visit Postcard-Perfect Beaches

-The beaches in Port Stephens are some of the best on the east coast of Australia.
+It comes as no surprise that beaches are the most popular out of many Port Stephens tourist attractions.
+They are some of the best ones on the east coast of Australia.
 Here are some of my favourites.

 From the summit of Tomaree Head, you will notice a pristine beach between the two conical headlands.